 Before the 1970s, the loveable spray contained the chemical vinyl chloride, which served as a propellant in aerosol cans.
 According to the National Institutes of Health, vinyl chloride is a known carcinogen linked to angiosarcoma of the liver in humans.
 The disturbing part of all this is that manufactures knew about the toxic effects of vinyl chloride and it took them almost a decade before removing it from the market.
 Then the propellant that replaced it – methylene chloride – was later also recalled due to similar carcinogenic effects.

 Although hairsprays no longer contain vinyl chloride or methylene chloride, there might be some ingredients that still cause adverse health effects for some individuals.
 According to the Center for Disease Control, it is not known if propylene glycol, a common hairspray ingredient, has cancer-causing properties.
-A lot of sprays contain a group of ingredients referred to as fragrance and because of that, it is not possible to accurately assess their safety.
+A lot of sprays contain a group of ingredients referred to as chemicals and because of that, it is not possible to accurately assess their safety.

 And there is more to add…